Child Custody and Parenting Time

 - The willingness and ability of each parent to facilitate and encourage a close and continuing relationship between the other parent and the child.

-Joint Custody vs. Sole Custody
+Legal Custody: Joint vs. Sole

-Parenting Time (Visitation)
+Parenting Time (formerly called Visitation)

 Creating a Parenting Plan That Works